 Set aside about half an hour to get this all put together and you’ll be good to go.

-- ExpressVPN: One of the most popular VPNs on the market that has one of the best phone apps I’ve seen.
+One of the most popular VPNs on the market that has one of the best for China.
 I use this every day.
 Best of all, they have a 30 day money-back guarantee in case it doesn’t work well for you.
-BONUS: when you use this link for ExpressVPN, they’ll give you 3 months free on any annual plan.

 Step 3: Log on to Google in China!

-One you have access to the internet on your phone and a reliable VPN installed and running, you should be able to log onto Google’s homepage and use all the Google services on your computer or phone without any problems!
+One you have access to the internet on your phone and a reliable VPN installed and running, you should be able to log onto Google’s homepage and use Google in China, including all services on your computer or phone without any problems!

 It’s quite possible to use Google in China – and I hope you have a chance to do so!
 Whether you’re a daily Gmail user, you love to watch YouTube videos, or you need to have access to Google Maps so you don’t get lost, access to Google is often invaluable.